 When the drone flies forward, the quadcopter motor rotation rate is increased (RPM) on rotors 3 and 4, while the rotation of motor 1 and 2 (front motors) is decreased.
 That way, the total thrust force on the quadcopter will remain equal to the weight and the quadcopter will stay at a same vertical level in the air.

 It is worth noting that one of the rear rotors on the quadcopters is spinning counterclockwise (CCW), while the other rotor is spinning clockwise (CW).
 This will increase the rotation of those motors and will produce zero angular momentum.
 The same rule applies to the front rotors so that the drone does not rotate.

 In the following video you will see the basic principle of how a quadcopters work.
 The video shows the basic of how a drone flies.

 If you want to understand the full principle of how a quadcopter works, then you must know how motors on a drone work.
 Below we will explain the basic things about quadcopter motors and what you need to pay attention to.
 Today, there are various types of motors, both by their design, technology, and brands.

 Brushless Quadcopter Motors

 Almost all drones on the market today use brushless electric motors.
 These types of motors are way more efficient and quieter than the old brushed motors.
-When we talk about motor efficiency, it means they consume less battery which provides more flight time.
+When we talk about motor efficiency, they consume less battery, providing more flight time.
 It is therefore important to emphasize that the type of motor and design are important too.